coltonhurst/dump/README.md

 This is a simple blog post made using [Skeleton](https://github.com/dhg/Skeleton).
 I've thought about making my own static site generator, and was curious about an extremely simple, responsive blog post, and so I tried it out using Skeleton.

 To run, just make sure the [index.html](simple-skeleton-example-post/index.html) file as well as the [css](simple-skeleton-example-post/css) and [images](simple-skeleton-example-post/images) folder are in the same directory.
 Then, open [index.html](simple-skeleton-example-post/index.html) in a web browser (as simple as it could possibly be)!

+### SQL

+Some sql examples or stuff from tutorial videos.

 ### Swift